SAP-samples/teched2022-DA180/exercises/ex5/README.md

 <br>

-Let's plot another forecast visualization, more focused on the weeks at the end of the time series.
+Let's plot another forecast visualization, __filtering__ on the weeks at the end of the time series.
 ````Python
 # Forecast-Lineplot for the last 3 weeks of data
 from hana_ml.visualizers.visualizer_base import forecast_line_plot